Authority Bloggers are best placed to ride out economic turbulence. This is something I have repeated on webinars and interviews for years.

 - Community means more sustainable and scalable traffic – Build a loyal and engaged audience and it doesn’t matter what happens, they will keep returning to you.
 On the other hand, look at the screams of dismay every time Google shrugs!
 Don’t be caught out by shifts in search engine algorithms, build your own defensible and receptive audience.

 The main difference between an Authority Blogger’s site and other sites is a good blogger will treat readers as people.

 That’s an important distinction.

-We serve our audience first, providing useful, valuable, entertaining and engaging content is top priority.
+We serve our audience first, providing useful, valuable, entertaining, and engaging content is the top priority.

 Why is that so important?